rishaband/rishaband/README.md

 - Working as a Quant developer @watstreet
 - studying computer engineering at the university of waterloo
 - previously @prgxglobal as a Data Science Intern, @walkerindustries as a Machine Learning Intern and @TTEC as a Systems Analyst Intern
-- Not super active on GitHub with my work due to confidentiality, please reach out to me personally for my research and ongoing ML and finance initiatives.
+- Please reach out to me personally for my research and ongoing ML and finance initiatives.
 This includes Quant Research in HAR-RV model(which is being done with Waterloo engineers), Multitask Learning research in the context of biomedical segmentation which will include a classification extension, and lastly, the recursive tree algorithm for similarity searches between financial tickers.

 ## Get In Touch